 ¹FCI can detect cycles in systems that lack selection bias and exhibit non-linear relationships (Mooij & Claassen, 2020).

 As shown in Table 1, the resulting graphs from FCI and CCI differ slightly (PAG: partial ancestral graph; MAAG: maximal almost ancestral graph) due to their reliance on different underlying assumptions.
-Both encode information about causal relationships between variables, where the presence of an edge indicates causal ancestry.
-Directed edges, A *→ B, specify that B is not an ancestor of A in every graph within the Markov equivalence class, EquivG.
+Both algorithms encode information about causal relationships between variables, where the presence of an edge indicates causal ancestry.
+This means that the presence of edge endpoints indicates information about whether a factor is a cause, not about whether it is a consequence.
+Directed edges, such as A *→ B with any type of edge endpoint on the side of A (*), specify that B is not an ancestor (i.e. cause) of A in every graph within the Markov equivalence class, EquivG.
 A*—B represent cases where B is an ancestor of A in every graph in EquivG.
 Circle endpoints, A*-oB, denote ambiguity in the ancestral relationship, meaning that B’s ancestral status relative to A varies across graphs in EquivG.

 In contrast, the graph produced by the PC algorithm is a CPDAG (completed partially directed acyclic graph), where directed edges (A → B) indicate that A is a direct cause (parent) of B. Unlike FCI and CCI, the CPDAG does not include circle symbols.
 Instead, when the PC algorithm cannot determine the direction, it represents uncertainty with bidirectional arrows.
 While PC serves as a useful reference, its strict assumptions of acyclicity and the absence of latent confounders limit its applicability in more complex settings.
 Therefore, our primary focus remains on the results from FCI and CCI.
 For completeness, all PC algorithm results are provided in the Appendix.

-One practical challenge in applying these algorithms to the HELIUS dataset is that the data does not follow a Gaussian distribution, and the relationships among variables are unlikely to be strictly linear.
+One practical challenge in applying these algorithms to the HELIUS data is that the data does not follow a Gaussian distribution, and the relationships between variables are unlikely to be strictly linear.
 To account for this, we complement the commonly used Gaussian conditional independence test (CI test), which relies on partial correlations, with a non-parametric CI test based on kernel methods.
 However, kernel-based non-parametric tests are computationally demanding, particularly with large datasets like ours.
 To mitigate this issue, we employ Randomized Conditional Independence Test (RCIT) and the Randomized conditional Correlation Test (RCoT), which uses random Fourier features to approximate the kernel methods, thereby significantly reducing the computational cost (Strobl et al., 2019).
 For a more detailed explanation of RCIT and RCoT, see Section 6.8.

 2.3 Analysis

 We analyze the causal structure using two approaches: one with the PHQ sum score representing overall depression severity, and another with individual symptom scores.
-The PHQ sum score simplifies the analysis by reducing dimensionality, which is computationally advantageous and provides a broad, interpretable perspective on depression’s relationship with precarity factors.
-In contrast, individual symptom scores offer a nuanced understanding, capturing the heterogeneous ways symptoms respond to precarity factors.
+The PHQ sum score simplifies the analysis by reducing dimensionality, which is computationally advantageous and provides a broad, interpretable perspective on depression’s relationship with precariousness factors.
+In contrast, individual symptom scores offer a nuanced understanding, capturing the heterogeneous ways symptoms respond to precariousness factors.
 However, analyzing individual symptoms poses methodological challenges due to their non-standard distributions and the increased complexity introduced by the higher dimensionality.
 By employing both approaches, we balance simplicity and granularity, ensuring robustness in our findings: the PHQ sum score captures overarching trends, while symptom-level analysis reveals detailed dynamics, essential for tailoring specific interventions.